 4. Advantage II Large Cat Topical (1-Month Supply)

-This single-dose topical treatment is formulated for large cats and is ideal for those seeking a one-time or trial application.
-The liquid is applied directly to the skin and is suitable for routine or occasional flea control without a long-term commitment.
+This single-dose topical is intended for large cats and is ideal for trial or short-term use.
+The fragrance-free liquid is applied directly to the skin, making it a simple option for first-time users or those needing a temporary solution.
+It's often chosen for its straightforward, same-day application.

 What We Like: